Law Fellow Program

 The NAACP Law Fellow Program is designed to give students who have completed at least one year of law school the opportunity to work for the summer at NAACP Headquarters in Baltimore, Maryland.

 The National Association for the Advancement of Colored People (NAACP) is the nation’s oldest and largest civil rights organization.
-The principal object of the NAACP is to ensure the political, educational, social and economic equality of all minority group citizens.
+The principal objective of the NAACP is to ensure the political, educational, social and economic equality of all minority group citizens.
 As part of its mission, the NAACP seeks to enforce federal, state, and local laws securing civil rights and to educate persons about their constitutional rights.

 Throughout its history, the NAACP has provided attorneys the opportunity to make significant, historic contributions to the field of civil rights law.
 Past NAACP attorneys include, Charles Hamilton Houston, Thurgood Marshall, Constance Baker-Motely, Robert Carter and Nathaniel Jones.
 The NAACP hopes to inspire attorneys to enter the field of civil rights law and to provide broad exposure to various strategies utilized by grass roots civil rights organizations.

 The NAACP Law Fellow Program is designed to give students who have completed at least one year of law school the opportunity to work for the summer at NAACP Headquarters in Baltimore, Maryland.
 The NAACP Law Fellow Program is made possible through the generous support of the Kellogg’s Corporate Citizenship Fund, which has funded the program since its inception in 2003.
-This year, the NAACP Law Fellow Program celebrates its 14th Anniversary.

 The Law Fellow Program continues to provide law students with first-hand exposure to every aspect of civil rights advocacy and many facets of the legal profession.
 Through working with the Legal Department and networking with lawyers in many different legal arenas, our summer experience is an excellent opportunity for law students to see the multiple roles lawyers play in shaping American society.
 Many of our Law Fellows find this valuable opportunity expands what they believe is possible for their legal careers.
 One 2011 Law Fellow participant emphasized the program’s importance to her: “I met lawyers and judges and participated in discussions with practitioners about law and policy.
 I’ve gained a new and different perspective that has made a tremendous contribution to my personal and professional growth.”
-In our 14th year, we look forward to continuing and building upon our work growing the next generation of civil rights advocates.
+We look forward to continuing and building upon our work growing the next generation of civil rights advocates.

 Those selected for the program will: